Using SQL Server HierarchyId with Entity Framework Core

 • Gérald Barré

-The HierarchyId data type was introduced with SQL Server 2008.
-This type is used to represent and manipulate hierarchical data.
-Hierarchical data contain the notion of parent/child but also the notion of order between elements having the same parent.
-Values of this type are stored in a binary form, for example, 0x5AC0 or 0x58, but in practice, we use character strings of the type '/' for the root or '/1/' for a child of the root node, and so on:
+The HierarchyId data type was introduced in SQL Server 2008.
+It represents hierarchical data, capturing both parent/child relationships and the ordering of sibling nodes.
+Values of this type are stored in binary form, for example 0x5AC0 or 0x58, but in practice you work with string notation such as '/' for the root or '/1/' for a child of the root node, and so on:

-It's common to use a column ParentId to represent a hierarchy.
-While this is easy to create, some operations on the hierarchy could be harder and sometimes slower to do compared to using a HierarchyId.
-In this post, we'll see how to manipulate a hierarchy using the HierarchyId data type with Entity Framework Core.
+A ParentId column is a common way to model hierarchies.
+While straightforward to set up, certain operations can be harder and slower compared to using HierarchyId.
+In this post, we'll see how to work with hierarchical data using the HierarchyId data type with Entity Framework Core.

-If you don't have a local SQL Server to test, you can start a new instance using Docker:
+If you don't have a local SQL Server instance, you can start one using Docker:

 Shell